 Guimard also says Poulidor was a handy card player.
-Each year Poupou booked a team training camp in the south of France but in those days the riders paid for their board.
+Each year Poupou booked a team training camp in the south of France and in those days the riders paid for their board.
 In the evenings Poulidor would challenge team mates to a card game and invariably he won, accumulating enough cash to pay the hotel bill by the end of the week.
 This is a steely edge to the man, sharpened further by hints of greed with tales of him selling races for money, his “eternal second” image sometimes came from selling races and the irony is that in finishing second he became yet more popular, pocketing the cash for the sale and then more again from criteriums, product endorsement and more.

 Yet it’s said the same tight-fisted attitude cost Poulidor some races.
 He did not want to deploy his money to buy races, the old practice of hiring another team for the day to ride in surreptitious support was expensive and Poulidor kept his wallet closed when greater generosity might have changed things.

 Today Poulidor’s name reaches well beyond cycling.
 To finish second in other sports is to “do a Poulidor” whilst politicians who are frequent losers get labelled “the Poulidor of parliament” and so on.

 A birthday today but a lesson in mythology too.
 Poulidor’s list of wins is impressive but his list of losses is astonishing.
 Eight times on the podium in Paris but he never once wore the yellow jersey.

 He remains a popular figure and can be seen at the Tour de France or on television chat shows where the crowds gently mock his valiant loser image.
 Yet behind the image of a peasant and the embodiment of La France profonde is a man seemingly at ease calculating the odds in a card game or investing hundreds of thousands of francs.